a76yyyy/logstash-parser/README.md

 ## Features

+- **100% Grammar Compliance**: Fully compliant with Logstash official grammar.treetop specification
+- **Comprehensive Testing**: Extensive test suite with high code coverage
-* Parse Logstash pipeline configuration strings into a clean, traversable AST
+- Parse Logstash pipeline configuration strings into a clean, traversable AST
-* Each AST node supports:
+- Each AST node supports:
-  * `.to_python()`: Convert the subtree into Python-native data structures
+  - `.to_python()`: Convert the subtree into Python-native data structures (dict or Pydantic Schema)
-  * `.to_logstash()`: Convert the subtree back into a valid Logstash config string
+  - `.to_logstash()`: Convert the subtree back into a valid Logstash config string
-  * `.to_source()`: Get the original source text of the node (preserving formatting)
+  - `.to_source()`: Get the original source text of the node (preserving formatting)
-* Support for complete Logstash syntax:
+- Support for complete Logstash syntax:
-  * Plugin configurations (input/filter/output)
+  - Plugin configurations (input/filter/output)
-  * Conditional branches (if/else if/else)
+  - Conditional branches (if/else if/else)
-  * Data types (strings, numbers, booleans, arrays, hashes)
+  - Data types (strings, numbers, booleans, arrays, hashes)
-  * Field references (selectors)
+  - Field references (selectors)
-  * Expressions (comparison, regex, logical operations)
+  - Expressions (comparison, regex, logical operations, in/not in)
+- Pydantic Schema support for type-safe serialization/deserialization
-* Suitable for building tools that need to analyze, transform, or generate Logstash configurations
+- Suitable for building tools that need to analyze, transform, or generate Logstash configurations

 ---